World Language Education Program (Chinese, French, German, Italian, Japanese, Latin, Portuguese and Spanish Majors and Minors)

 Complete Liberal Studies Electives to total 40 Credits.

 Complete the following courses or demonstrate proficiency at the equivalent levels.
 Prerequisite courses do not count toward the credits required of the major.
+Note: Prerequisite coursework was listed under the E Asian subject heading prior to fall, 2019,

 Complete a minimum of 38 credits.
 Students must complete at least 15 credits of upper-level major coursework (numbered 220 and above) in residence on the UW–Madison campus.
 Directed study coursework may not be applied to the major requirements.
+Note: Most major coursework was listed under the E Asian subject heading prior to fall, 2019.

 |ASIAN 253||Japanese Popular Culture||3|